NicholasPiano/transactino/wotan/apps/transactino/templates/jormungand.md

 The amount shown is a combination of a base amount, in this case `40000` satoshi, and `6734` satoshi, the randomly generated amount meant to identify the payment.

 Create a transaction with this amount to the address specified at the top of this document.
-Once the transaction has been mined, the payment will be closed, and any action blocked by the payment can be run successfully.
+Once the transaction has been added to a block, the payment will be closed, and any action blocked by the payment can be run successfully.

 12. The payment can also be checked by running the get subscription command with inactive: